tytydraco/yessleep/out/An_Ode_to_the_65.md

 After the first holiday with my now-girlfriend to Edinburgh, one in which I think we truly fell in love with one another, the 65 carried us back home.
 I remember this journey because we had missed our last tube, and Ubers were being expectedly unreliable.
 I was stressed, a level of anxiety took over me as I worried if we’d ever make it home at a reasonable time, and she calmed me down on that bus while we listened to my favourite audio drama, her getting to observe a side of myself that I would rather have kept hidden.

 To say that the 65 has been an unintentional passenger in my life would be an understatement.
 Beyond the house I despised, it was the only other constant across those two years.
 It was an artery that I clung to as a catalyst for solace.
-A vital vein that connected me to one of my coping mechanisms,  the not-so-hidden gems of southwest London, the Kew to Richmond towpath – my truest home.
+A vital vein that connected me to one of my coping mechanisms, the not-so-hidden gem of southwest London, the Kew to Richmond towpath – my truest home.

 This riverside walk was the go-to-cure for my woes and ills.
 Whenever I felt bored, exhausted, anxious, sad, happy or lonely, I would put on my shoes, embark upon the 65 to carry me to Kew, load up on snacks at the Tesco Express and loop from Kew to Richmond and back again by foot.
 This journey would take me about 3 hours, and I would do it nearly every single day.